xyolandayux/AVL-tree/README.md

 (sizeavl t)     -- the number of elements in t

+|

-set functions done by implementing avl-trees
+set functions implemented with avl-trees

 emptyset              -- the empty set